PacktPublishing/Godot-Engine-Game-Development-Projects---Second-Edition/ERRATA.md

 p.
 110 - [TYPO] In the "Scene Setup" section, the object's **Collision/Layer** should be set to "items", not "collectibles".

+Setting up the AnimationPlayer - You need to set the play scrubber to 0, then you have to set the frame to 7, then click the keyframe icon, then you will see a track in which you can change Update Mode to Continuous.
+Then you can set the play scrubber to 0.3, then set the frame to 10 and set Frame Coords to 10, then click the keyframe icon.

 ## Chapter 5

 p.
 149 - [CLARIFICATION] "See the appendix" should instead refer to Chapter 7.